Click here for our most recent Green Schools’ Newsletter

-Our current Green Schools’ Committee is a group of 4th class pupils who, with their teacher Ms Joyce, help our school be more ‘green’ and hopefully, achieve our Travel flag.
+Our current Green Schools’ Committee is a group of pupils who, with their teacher, help our school be more ‘green’ .

 What flags do St. Luke’s have so far?

-St. Luke’s have the Litter & Waste flags for Energy and another for Water.
+St. Luke’s have a Litter & Waste flag, one for Energy, for Water and for Travel.

-How are we decreasing litter, promoting recycling and saving energy in our school and community?
+How are we decreasing litter, promoting recycling, saving energy, water and our carbon footprint in our school and community?